josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🐇_qanon_vocabulary_origins.md

 ## 🩸 7.
 Linguistic Orphanhood and the Patchwork Family

-It is as if QAnon gathered every *not-quite-nuclear family* in language and stitched their vocabularies together.
+It is as if QAnon gathered every *not-quite-nuclear-family* group, took their language, and stitched their vocabularies together.
 The lexicon feels domestic, devotional, and disciplined all at once — a foster home built from stray idioms.

 | Surrogate family | Lexical inheritance | Emotional role |